aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ### AllowMachineMigrationTagging
-The AllowMachineMigrationTagging Sid allows [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html)
+The AllowMachineMigrationTagging Sid allows EC2 [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html) actions on instance resources associated with machine migrations.
-actions on instance resources.
+These tags are set to indicate that a successful migration has occurred.
-The request must come from the cluster owner of the cluster and the instance must be managed by the cluster.
+With this action, the `kubernetes.io/cluster/${ClusterName}` tag is set to `owned` and the `karpenter.sh/managed-by` tag is set to `${ClusterName}`.

-???
-I NEED MORE INFO HERE ???
+Likewise, the `karpenter.sh/provisioner-name` tag must be set to some value and any values can be set for `karpenter.sh/provisioner-name` and `karpenter.sh/managed-by`.
 ```
             {
               "Sid": "AllowMachineMigrationTagging",